 Columbia's 7090 was installed in 1963; by 1966 it had been upgraded to a bigger and faster 7094 and coupled with a 7040 to form the 7094/7040 Directly Coupled System, which would remain in place until 1968, when it was replaced by the IBM 360/91.

-Grayson Kirk, President of Columbia University (right) and Kenneth M. King, director of the University's new Computer Center, 1963, in the machine room at the IBM 7090 console, "one of the largest computers in existence" at the time.
-Photo: found in an unattributed newspaper clipping in the Columbiana archive.
+Grayson Kirk, President of Columbia University (right) and Kenneth M. King, director of the University's new Computer Center, 1963, in the machine room at the IBM 7090 console of "one of the largest computers in existence" at the time.

 The IBM 7090 Console in the Columbia Computer Center machine room, 1966.
 Pictured: A group of particle physicists who discovered the violation of charge-conjugation invariance in interactions of intermediate strength: Charles Baltay and Lawrence Kirsch of Nevis Lab (back row); Juliet Lee-Franzini of SUNY Stony Brook and team leader Paulo Franzini of Nevis Lab [V1#7].

 There was also a 7090 in the Interchurch Center, on Riverside Drive and 120th Street, by 1959 or 1960.
 Strictly speaking, this was not a Columbia machine, but belonged to NASA.
 However, it often had unused capacity and was heavily used by Columbia researchers, many of whom had joint CU / NASA appointments.
 I programmed numerous large Fortran programs for Professor Leonard Nanis, who studied how metal alloys mixed under the extremes of either "perfect stirring" or "pure diffusion".
 For me, this 7090 was the first time I ever ran on a machine which had any form of an OS, although its IBSYS and IBJOB made DOS 3.0 look good!